Korean alcoholic beverages: Daejeon

 Daejeon has Songsunju, which uses pine sprouts during spring to make mash used to serve the guest by scholars.

-Gyeonggi-do province
+Gyeonggi Province

-In the Gyeonggi-do province Sul like Guemyeongju, gunpo dangjeong ongnoju, namhansanseong soju are heritage.
-Gyemyeongju is a sokseongju having a sweet taste and it gets its name which means cock’s crow liquor as it can be made overnight.
-It’s a fast-made liquor and hence made when liquor is needed in more quantity suddenly.
+In Gyeonggi Province, alcohol like Guemyeongju, gunpo dangjeong ongnoju, namhansanseong soju are heritage.
+Gyemyeongju is a sokseongju having a sweet taste and it gets its name which means cock's crow liquor as it can be made overnight.
+It's a fast-made liquor and hence made when liquor is needed in more quantity suddenly.
 Gunpo Dangjeong obgnoju is a distilled spirit passed within Yu family in 1880, having a good scent and helping blood circulation.
 The name ongoju comes from the jade bead-like dewdrops formed during distillation.

 Namhansangseong

 Namhansangseong soju is passed from its fortress, which uses traditional taffy leaving a good scent.

-Chuncheongbuk-do province
+North Chungcheong Province

-In the Chuncheongbuk-do province Hansan Sogokju, Gyeryong Baegilju, Asan Yeonnyeopju, geumsan insambaekju, cheongyang gugijaju.
-Hansan sogokju or sitter’s liquor has a history of 1500 years and is one of the oldest Sul of Korea.
+In the North Chungcheong Province Hansan Sogokju, Gyeryong Baegilju, Asan Yeonnyeopju, geumsan insambaekju, cheongyang gugijaju.
+Hansan sogokju or sitter's liquor has a history of 1500 years and is one of the oldest Sul of Korea.
 Gyeryong Baegiliju is made with rice, flour, flowers, and pine needles with other ingredients and fermented for 100days.
 Asan Yeonnnyeopju meaning lotus leaves liquor made with rice and lotus leaves and fermented once after summer.
 Geumsan Insambaekju is made with ginseng Geumsan is well known for ginseng production and rice, grain wheat, and wormwood have amber color and scent of ginseng.
 Cheongyang gugijaju is made with gugija also known as Chinese matrimonial vine and rice gives it a reddish color.